mongodb/django-mongodb-backend/docs/source/ref/models/encrypted-fields.rst

     MongoDB's Queryable Encryption.

     To create a custom encrypted field, inherit from ``EncryptedFieldMixin`` and the desired Django field class.
-You can then specify the ``queries`` option to define how the field can be queried.

-    The ``queries`` option should be a dictionary that specifies the type of queries that can be performed on the field.
-The :ref:`available query types
-    <manual:qe-fundamentals-encrypt-query>` are as follows:

-    - ``equality``: Supports equality queries.
-    - ``range``: Supports range queries.

-    You can configure an encrypted field for either equality or range queries, but not both.
-Configure fields for the expected query type.

-    For example, to create a custom encrypted field that supports equality queries, you can define it as follows:
+    For example, to create a custom encrypted field that supports ``equality`` queries, you can define it as follows:

     .. code-block:: python